francescovetere/bikesoundz-android/README.md

 # bikesoundz-android
-This is a basic motorbike soundboard for android devices developed just for fun.
+This repository contains the source code for BikeSoundz, a simple motorbike soundboard for android devices developed just for fun.
 It contains a large catalogue of motorbikes, and it's pretty user-friendly to use.

 ## Contributor(s)